riceissa/craftinginterpreters/README.md

 Everything from Part II of the book has been implemented.
-(It's possible that I didn't implement everything _correctly_, however, so there may be some differences, especially in the error-handling, from the reference implementation of the book.)
+(It's possible that I didn't implement everything _correctly_, however, so there may be some differences from the reference implementation of the book, especially in the error-handling.)

 ## Bytecode virtual machine

 The bytecode virtual machine lives in the `bytecode/` directory of the repo.

-Work on the bytecode virtual machine has not begun yet.
+Everything up to and including Chapter 14 is done.